veggiemonk/stargazers/README.md

 4. For each stargazer subscription, query the repo statistics to get additions / deletions & commit counts for that stargazer
 5. Run analyses on stargazer data
+6. Export as Google Sheet report (New Comparing to original repo)

 ```